It’s easy to add a table of contents to an ebook. But how do you add an ebook index to a digital book?

 However, unlike adding an index to a print book, you can’t add one at the end of an ebook automatically.

-You will need to create your index manually.
+You will need to create one manually.

 It’s not difficult, and you can use Microsoft Word, Apple Pages, or any other word processor.